peterjgs/first_aid/personal_first_aid_notes.md

 \vspace{-0.4cm}

+- Crystal meth or ice, which comes in small crystals, is stronger and has more harmful side effects than the powdered form of methamphetamine or speed.
 - The effect of stimulants is similar to a state of fright.
-Blood is moved to the muscles to prepare for running away, pupils dilate so the person can see better.
+Blood moves to the muscles to prepare for running away, pupils dilate so the person can see better.
 Maintaining this state of fright requires energy - the body uses up available energy stores (glucose) and *body temperature increases*.
 - MDMA affects how the body regulates temperature and the body may not respond to warning signals from the brain about it overheating, so the person may not realise their body temperature is becoming too high.

+### Other types of drug

+- **Dissociative drugs**

+  - ketamine

+    - makes people feel separated from their body or environment, producing symptoms such as:
+    - feeling relaxed
+    - hallucinations
+    - confusion and clumsiness
+    - slurred speech and blurred vision
+    - increased heart rate and blood pressure
+    - vomiting

 <br>